IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_features_info.rst

     Filter features by a list of comma separated collections.

-  segments (False, list, None)
-    Filter features by a list of comma separated segments.

-  includes (False, list, None)
-    Include the associated collections or targeting rules details in the response.

   limit (False, int, None)
     The number of records to retrieve.
 By default, the list operation return the first 10 records.
 To retrieve different set of records, use `limit` with `offset` to page through the available records.

+  expand (False, bool, None)
+    If set to `true`, returns expanded view of the resource details.

+  guid (True, str, None)
+    GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

+  environment_id (True, str, None)
+    Environment Id.

+  segments (False, list, None)
+    Filter features by a list of comma separated segments.

   sort (False, str, None)
     Sort the feature details based on the specified attribute.

-  expand (False, bool, None)
-    If set to `true`, returns expanded view of the resource details.

-  offset (False, int, None)
+  includes (False, list, None)
-    The number of records to skip.
-By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
-Use `offset` with `limit` to page through the available records.
+    Include the associated collections or targeting rules details in the response.

   iaas_classic_username (False, any, None)